 This may be emergent- for example, one player may suggest a place that involves animals.
 Another player may amend this suggestion to mean a zoo.
 A third player may agree- but suggest making it a zoo planet, established as a biodiversity reserve in the far future.
-Try not to say no to other's suggestions, but rather build on top of existent ideas or ask clarifying questions to create a place that is everyone's.
+Try not to say no to other's suggestions, but rather build on top of existent ideas to create a place that is everyone's.